Computation of orders and cycle lengths of automorphisms of finite solvable groups: Introduction

 \subsection{Background and aim of the paper}

 The theory of polycyclic groups is a powerful tool for designing efficient algorithms for many computational problems on finite solvable groups, see \cite[Chapter 8]{HEO05a} for an introduction.
-One of these is an algorithm for computing (generators of) the automorphism group of a finite solvable group $G$, assumed to be given as a \emph{(finite) pc group}, i.e., through a refined consistent polycyclic presentation (see \cite[Definitions 8.7, 8.10 and 8.18]{HEO05a} for the precise meaning of this, and \cite[Section 8.9]{HEO05a} for the algorithm), thus providing a basis for the computational study of $\Aut(G)$ as an abstract group as well as of its natural action on $G$.
+One of these is an algorithm, originally described by Robinson in \cite{Rob81a} and later implemented and studied in detail by Smith in \cite{Smi94a}, for computing (generators of) the automorphism group of a finite solvable group $G$, assumed to be given as a \emph{(finite) pc group}, i.e., through a refined consistent polycyclic presentation (see \cite[Definitions 8.7, 8.10 and 8.18]{HEO05a} for the precise meaning of this, and \cite[Section 8.9]{HEO05a} for a concise overview of the main ideas on which the algorithm is based), thus providing a basis for the computational study of $\Aut(G)$ as an abstract group as well as of its natural action on $G$.
 However, it is not immediately clear which computational problems concerning $\Aut(G)$ can be solved efficiently on this basis, particularly since $\Aut(G)$ is in general not solvable.
 The aim of this paper is two-fold: